base-link/base/book/processes.md

-# Processes in Star
+# Processes in NoteTree

-Star provides powerful features for managing processes within your applications.
+NoteTree provides powerful features for managing processes within your applications.
 Processes are isolated units of execution that allow you to perform specific tasks, control flows, and interact with the environment.
 They can be used to organize and orchestrate complex operations, handle input and output, execute commands, and more.
-Let's explore the capabilities and functionalities that processes offer in Star.
+Let's explore the capabilities and functionalities that processes offer in NoteTree.

 ## Change the Current Process Title